 COBRA continuation coverage is a continuation of Plan coverage when it would otherwise end because of a life event.
 This is also called a "qualifying event."
 Specific qualifying events are listed later in this notice.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a "qualified beneficiary."
 You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
-Under the Plan, qualified beneficiaries who elect COBRA continuation coverage must pay for COBRA continuation coverage.
+Under the Plan, qualified beneficiaries who elect COBRA continuation coverage [choose and enter appropriate information: must pay or aren't required to pay] for COBRA continuation coverage.